 Palladium nickel plating is usually flashed with gold.
 This gives it lubricating properties and better corrosion resistance.

 Palladium nickel can withstand a high number of mating cycles.
-It's well-suited for applications that require durability with a lower weight.
-It performs well in high-heat environments.
+It's well-suited for applications that require durability with a lower weight and performs well in high-heat environments.

 Typical plating thickness: 10-30 u”